baethon/phln/README.md

 ### 𝑓 function

 Those are uncurried versions of functions used internally by `phln`.
 They contain the main logic of the function and proper typehinting.

-### ƛ function

-PHP has restricted keywords (such as `class`, `and`, `or` etc).
-It's unable to use them as a function name.
-Yet there're some cases where it made sense to use them.

-Those special functions are prefixed with lambda character (eg. `ƛand()`).

-It's possible that in future those names should be changed for something that does not require this silly prefix.
-I'm open for suggestions :)